WARNING: Real Estate Scams Costs Buyers BIG BUCKS

 - Verify the instructions.

-- Once you are 100% certain these instructions are real, print out and bring the instructions to the bank and have them wire the funds.
-Ensure you double check the instructions the bank enters to what is on the instructions (mistakes do happen as well).
+- Once you are 100% certain these instructions are real, print them out and bring the instructions to the bank and have them wire the funds.
+Ensure you double-check the instructions the bank enters to what is on the instructions (mistakes do happen as well).

 My buyers will hear this warning from me multiple times during the purchase process.
 If you would like to discuss this in more detail please contact me below.

 Additional Ranch Real Estate Articles